Track workflow > Setup Worm Detection and Tracking > Detection panel

 Width/length ratio: Minimum/maximum width to length ratio of valid worms.

-Detection fit: Minimal degree of fitness between newly detected worms and image (i.e., the degree to which the contour of the model aligns with the contour of the worm binary image).
+Detection fit: Minimal degree of fit between newly detected worms and image (i.e., the degree to which the contour of the model aligns with the contour of the worm binary image).

-Registration fit: Minimal degree of fitness between registered worms and image.
-The value is typically lower than detection fit because worm registration occurs in complex tracking scenarios (e.g., entanglement or occlusion) where the fit between model and image is usually lower.
+Registration fit: Minimal degree of fit between registered worms and image.
+The value is typically lower than detection fit because worm registration occurs in complex tracking scenarios (e.g., entanglements or occlusions) where the fit between the model and image is usually lower.

 Advanced